StevDoms/SDGE_NAM_Analysis/README.md

   ```

 #### 2. Retrieve Elevation Data
-This script gathers elevation data using api.open-elevation.com.
+This script gathers elevation data using the open-elevation API.
-**Note:** Ensure the **Obtain NAM Data** script has been run first.
+**Note:** Ensure the **Obtain NAM Data** script has been run beforehand.
 This script also generates a CSV file and only needs to be run once.
   ```bash
   python run.py create_elevation_file
   ```